Marketing

 Introducing the Experience Mix Model - a full business CX optimization engine

-Given the reduction in time and custom-coding effort required to ingest and process granular data from a variety of sources, an analytics operating system like Redbird is capable of expanding MMM into a more robust, insightful view which we call the Experience Mix Model (EMM).
+Given the reduction in time and custom-coding effort required to ingest and process granular data from a variety of sources, an analytics operating system like Redbird is capable of helping marketing leaders expand MMM into a more robust, insightful view which we call the Experience Mix Model (EMM).
 In addition to traditional MMM data sources, EMM includes a robust set of customer insights sources such as surveys, ratings, call center conversations, customer journey touchpoints, reviews, ecommerce funnel metrics, A/B testing, supply chain, CSAT/NPS, post-purchase interactions, and many more.
 Through advanced data science modeling, always-on reporting and custom interactive web applications, teams can seamlessly understand which parts of the customer experience are driving business results, and optimize the customer journey accordingly.

 Conclusion